Southerner (New Zealand train): Replacement rolling stock

 On 27 August 1993, a former Wairarapa Connection carriage turned NIMT servery carriage was brought in to replace the servery carriage damaged in the Rolleston accident two days earlier (see below), along with three refurbished Auckland excursion carriages and their 37.5 kW FM class guards van and the first of the two Bay Express panorama carriages was also allocated to the train as the initial attempt to re-equip it with panorama carriages.

 In September 1995, five of the first batch of 11 non-air-conditioned panorama carriages were thoroughly overhauled, air-conditioning and a new-style seat (as in the third three-car Northerner and Overlander set) were installed.
 Two of these were permanently allocated to the Southerner, the second two temporarily, with the fifth juggling duties between Invercargill, Greymouth and Picton.
 The two original servery/observation carriages were similarly refurbished.
 The third TranzAlpine/Coastal Pacific and the first of the two Southerner 11 kW power/baggage vans were fitted with newer, more powerful generators (though less powerful than their NIMT counterparts) and the Southerner van had its public viewing module re-enclosed for luggage carriage again.
 Later that year, when the Bay Express was re-equipped with two of those seven refurbished carriages, the original two Bay Express carriages were similarly refurbished and permanently allocated to the Southerner.

 Additional services

 In August 1992, an additional Sunday service was added.

 From 1993 onwards, panorama carriages were introduced to this service.
 Two carriages came from the original Bay Express, two were Southerner carriages turned panorama carriages for the TranzAlpine and Coastal Pacific and one carriage that was formerly The Connoisseur car (also an original Southerner car).
 Two Picton/Greymouth carriages turned panorama carriages also served these trains until joining the Bay Express to Napier.
 The original TranzAlpine servery/observation carriage and its Coastal Pacific equivalent were assigned to the Southerner.

 After panorama carriages were introduced, the train's popularity increased.
-Tranz Scenic introduced extra Christchurch-Dunedin, Invercargill-Christchurch, Christchurch-Invercargill and Dunedin-Christchurch services on Fridays, numbered #903 to #906.
-These were short-lived, ceasing in November 1996 after a level-crossing accident at Hilderthorpe, North Otago.
+Tranz Scenic introduced extra Christchurch-Dunedin, Invercargill-Christchurch, Christchurch-Invercargill and Dunedin-Christchurch services on Fridays, numbered No. 903 to No. 906.
+These were short-lived, ceasing after a level-crossing accident at Hilderthorpe, North Otago on 14 November 1996.